-Prairie Meadows Racetrack & Casino recently approved three grants to Drake University: $275,000 to the Knapp Center renovation, $20,000 to the Sprout Garden to support student community engagement, and $56,850 to the Robert D. and Billie Ray Center.
+Prairie Meadows Racetrack & Casino recently approved three grants to Drake University.
+They are contributing $275,000 to the Knapp Center renovation, $20,000 to Sprout Garden, which supports student community engagement, and $56,850 to the Robert D. and Billie Ray Center.

 Campaign co-chair and Drake Trustee Suzie Glazer Burt has donated more than $8 million to the campaign, including major gifts to the women’s basketball program.
 As part of her leadership giving to Drake, she and her late husband Gregory Burt helped create the Gregory & Suzie Glazer Burt Boys & Girls Club on the Drake University campus.

 Campaign co-chair and Drake Trustee Mark Ernst, BN’80, and his wife, LeighAnn Davis, have pledged $3 million for unrestricted uses, reflecting a strong endorsement of the University and its leadership.

 Peggy Fisher, FA’70, the chair of the Drake University Board of Trustees, and her husband Larry Stelter, have pledged $3.325 million to the campaign.
 Their gift will support a number of the University’s priorities including the University Center, the Burt Club, the men’s basketball program, and various gifts supporting the University’s annual fund and endowment.